holoviz/panel/doc/tutorials/basic/indicators_activity.md

 ).servable()
 ```

-## Automatically overlay a Loading Indicator
+## Automatically Overlay a Loading Indicator

 We can automatically overlay a loading indicator on *bound functions* by setting `loading_indicator=True` in `pn.panel`.

-Run the code below
+Run the code below:

 ```{pyodide}
 from time import sleep